learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Iframe.md

 An iframe is an HTML element used to embed a child website within a parent website.
 It is supported by most modern browsers, like Chrome, Firefox and Safari.

 ## Why use Iframe
-Sometimes we want to let user to interact with a webpage without open a new webpage tage and redict to it.
-For example, we want to embed a survey inside a webpage so that the user can conveniently fill out the survey after reading the previous content in this webpage.
+Sometimes we want to let users interact with a webpage without opening a new webpage tage and redicting to it.
+For example, we want to embed a survey inside a webpage so that the user can conveniently fill out the survey after reading the previous contents in this webpage.

 ## How to use Iframes
 You can add an iframe element inside your HTML file by following this format: